drnpkr/sdn-lab-assignment/README.md

 # SDN Lab Assignment

-**Disclaimer:** This Lab Assignment was part of the NWEN302 Course (Computer Network Design) at the [School of Engineering and Computer Science](https://www.victoria.ac.nz/ecs), Victoria University of Wellington, New Zealand.
+This Lab Assignment was part of the NWEN302 Course (Computer Network Design) at the [School of Engineering and Computer Science](https://www.victoria.ac.nz/ecs), Victoria University of Wellington, New Zealand.

 **Assignment Objectives:** Setup and configure a network of SDN-enabled devices; operate the network and compare with traditional IP network.